otto-car/fullstackchallenge/README.md

 Full Stack Challenge
 ====================

-This code challenge allows you to demonstrate your ability to build a backend, but gives us a chance to see how you code and how you use version control.
+This code challenge allows you to demonstrate your ability to build a simple web application, but gives us a chance to see how you code and how you use version control.

 We deal with lots and lots of cars on a day-to-day basis, so naturally this will be related to automotives.